siberianfox/g2wiki/Build-and-Test-Environments.md

 * AS6 has a really nice realtime debug environment using the SAM-ICE that displays registers, cycle counters and profiling, memory structures, IO devices, call stack, etc.

 ##Getting Floating point printf() to work and other newlib issues
 The newlib distributed with AS6 does not have floating point printf enabled.
 You need to get a newlib that does and point the project to it.
+These instructions explain how to do this on Max OSX using Xcode 4.4 or later.

+* If you don't already have them, install Xcode Command Line tools from Xcode / Preferences / Downloads

+* DL and install: http://sourceforge.net/projects/yagarto/files/YAGARTO%20for%20Mac%20OS%20X/20121222/ (Just the top file, the DMG.)
+It doesn’t mess with anything.
+Better, it’s installing a generic ARM toolchain.

+* Make

 * It’s in $(ROOT)/Reference, and I .gitignore’d it.
 There’s a Makefile in there to grab and decompress the newlib source.
 We can easily add other sources as needed.

-* In order to compile on OS X, once you have the command-line tools installed in XCode, download and install this:

-http://sourceforge.net/projects/yagarto/files/YAGARTO%20for%20Mac%20OS%20X/20121222/ (Just the top file, the DMG.)
-It’s a quick-and-easy install, and doesn’t mess with anything.
-Better, it’s installing a generic ARM toolchain.

 ##Things We've Learned - Mostly The Hard Way
 In no particular order: